adamburt/fidelisAPI/README.md

 ```

 For a description of each of the inputs for the instatiation, please see the relevant section below.

+For a description of all the possible functions within each class, refer to the Fidelis API documentation and correlate with the functions in this library.
+They are similarly named.
 ___
 ## Fidelis Endpoint